Visiting Sultan Qaboos Grand Mosque in Muscat – all you need to know

 Fact 3

 The Grand Mosque’s 90 metre minaret is the tallest structure in Oman.
 No other building is higher.
-However, in 2024 a new 126 metre flagpole was built in the Ministries District in Al Khuwair.
+However, in 2025 a 126 metre flagpole was unveiled in the Ministries District in Al Khuwair.
 This is now the tallest man-made structure in Oman.

 Fact 4